SEND Information Report

 - At the end of the week we came together to hold a school assembly, we shared our experiences with the parents and other visitors and celebrated a very successful, educational and enjoyable week.

 Based on feedback from parents, teachers and pupils the week was very successful in raising awareness of individual needs and the importance that ever person has in supporting other members of our school community.
-In the school foyer there is a portfolio of photos, work and feedback which you are all invited to peruse.

 Special Educational Needs